-In choosing the Comprehensive exam option, students must choose their exam area (either Nanomaterials and Devices, Signals, Systems, and Machine Intelligence, or VLSI Circuits and Systems), and five subjects within this area to take the exam on.
+When registering for the Comprehensive exam, students must choose their exam area (either Nanomaterials and Devices, Signals, Systems, and Machine Intelligence, or VLSI Circuits and Systems), and five subjects within this area to take the exam on.
 In this section, we list the courses that count within each of the three areas.
-Please refer to the M.S. sample course plans and the UCR General Catalog (https://registrar.ucr.edu/registering/catalog) for descriptions of the courses.
+Please refer to the MS sample course plans and the UCR General Catalog (https://registrar.ucr.edu/registering/catalog) for descriptions of the courses.

 Please be advised, the following course listings are only intended to be used for selecting courses for the Comprehensive exam.
-In registering for courses, students may choose to follow any of the approved M.S. course plans that are suitable for their study objectives, in consultation with the M.S.
-Graduate Advisor and/or the Graduate Advisor.
+In registering for courses, students may choose to follow any of the approved MS course plans that are suitable for their study objectives, in consultation with the MS Graduate Advisor and/or the Graduate Program Advisor.
 Each student's course plan may include courses listed under different areas and may include both graduate and undergraduate courses in Electrical Engineering and related subject areas.

 Nano-materials and Devices

 EE 201 Applied Quantum Mechanics

 EE 202 Fundamentals of Semiconductors and Nanostructures

 EE 203 Solid State Devices

+EE 204 Advanced Electromagnetics

 EE 205 Optoelectronics and Photonic Devices

 EE 206 Nanoscale Characterization Techniques

+EE 207 Noise in Electronic Devices

 EE 208 Semiconductor Electron, Phonon, and Optical Properties

 EE 209 Semiclassical Electron Transport

+EE 212 Quantum Electron Transport

+EE 213 Computer-Aided Electronic Circuit Simulation